Prym Representations of the Handlebody Group: Introduction

 Here, $\zeta_d$ is a $d^{\text{th}}$ root of unity and $D^*$ is the adjoint matrix.\\[1ex] Equivalently, there is a finite index subgroup of the (non-punctured) handlebody group $\mathcal{H}_V(S)$ that surjects onto $\Lambda/\langle \zeta_d \rangle,$ where $\langle \zeta_d \rangle$ is the subgroup generated by the diagonal matrix \end{namedtheorem} We give two proofs of this theorem.
-Both proofs rely on a result of Grunewald and Lubotzky (stated in \cite{GLLM}) for an analogous graph-theoretic representation of the free group.
+Both proofs rely on a result of Grunewald and Lubotzky for an analogous graph-theoretic representation of the automorphism group of a free group (stated in \cite{GL}) as well as a result of Grunewald, Lubotzky, Larsen and Malestein relating the above representation to one of the handlebody group (stated in \cite{LM}).
 Our first proof comes from carefully examining Looijenga's computation for the image of the whole mapping class group and adjusting it to the handlebody group.
 In particular, we observe which mapping classes used in Looijenga's computation are in fact in the handlebody subgroup and prove that they are enough to deduce our result.
-For the second one, we determine the image of a subgroup of the handlebody group (called the twist group) and observe that using the result from \cite{GLLM}, it is enough to figure out this image.
+For the second one, we determine the image of a subgroup of the handlebody group (called the twist group) and observe that using the results from \cite{GL} and \cite{LM}, it is enough to figure out this image.
 We show that there is a surjective representation of the twist group onto the subgroup of $GL_{2g-2}(\mathbb{Z}[\zeta_d]).$ In particular, it follows that the twist group surjects onto the additive group of self-adjoint matrices with entries in $\mathbb{Z}[\zeta_d].$\\[1ex]